 Deck of Dreams

-Share in the quirky, funny but always real insights from those that know
+Share in the real insights from those that know

 What is Deck of Dreams?

-1 in 5 Australians experience “mental illness” in their lifetime.
+1 in 5 Australians experience mental illness in their lifetime.
 Suicide is the main cause of premature death among people with a mental illness.
 More than 10% of people with a mental illness die by suicide within the first 10 years of diagnosis (SANE, 2008).
-This project has the potential to connect people to the part of them that wants to live.
+The Deck of Dreams hopes to serve as a visual reminder of the beauty and strength in having dreams.

 I love my set of cards!
 They are beautifully made and very insightful with stories and dreams that I found touching and inspirational